Code of Ethics

 Everything's Not Lost

 I've seen Coldplay described as 'Radiohead-lite', although the comparison could be seen as insulting; it's not that Coldplay are actively offensive, just terribly, terribly bland, a criticism I hope you'd have trouble levelling at Radiohead.
-Parachutes rarely picks up speed at all, being mainly a collection of dull, mid-paced ballads with a faint 'indie' feel about them.
+Parachutes rarely picks up speed at all, being mainly a collection of dull, mid-paced ballads with a faint 'indie' feel about them, dragged down further by Chris Martin's soporific, borderline-tuneless voice.
 There's nothing wrong with slow material - Low are marvellous, for example, but to my ears this album all sounds much of a muchness.
-There's Mellotron on one track, although I've no idea who plays it; Yellow has cellos, flutes and strings dotted about, though more as background colouring than anything else.
+There's Mellotron on one track, although I've no idea who plays it (Martin?); Yellow has cellos, flutes and strings dotted about, though more as background colouring than anything else.
 Definitely not worth it on those grounds.

 I Don't Know Why I Act This Way (1995, 41.37) **½/TT